--

-Here are 3 things you can do about it.
+Here are 7 things you can do to protect your kids from negative media influence.

 I believe this is a major reason we have more young people today getting into all sorts of vices: internet fraud, rape, homosexuality, drug abuse, etc.

-Also, I believe it's partly why we're seeing growing numbers of clinically anxious, depressed, and drug-addicted young people.
+And it’s partly why we’re seeing growing numbers of insecure, clinically anxious, depressed, and drug-addicted young people.

 1- Limit Media Exposure: